 Interestingly, although Japan is one of the major gaming countries in the world, its presence in the eSports world is underrepresented, mainly due to the stringent anti-gambling laws that are in place in the country, and the majority of tournaments are now held in China and Northern Europe, with over half of eSports participants living in the USA.

-Big firms such as Bet365 and William Hill have embraced eSports and regularly offer odds on more than one event at a time.
+eSports betting sites are not niche operators.
+Several of the big bookmakers have embraced eSports and regularly offer odds on more than one event at a time.
 The markets tend to comprise of head to head battles, with prices on outright victories for each team.
 Although eSports is still very new and as such the knowledge of the odds compilers is far from perfect, they still work to reasonable book percentages that are not unfair on the bettors.

 All trends and research point to the fact the eSports is only going to grow further.
 As its popularity and exposure increases, more and more bookmakers will offer betting on the matches.
 Furthermore, the depth of markets is likely to increase, with correct scores, margins of victory and much more likely to be priced up.
-For the video gamer, there is nothing better than having a bet and watching the elite battle it out and here at Sports Betting Online, we have some great deals for bettors.
+For the gamer, there is nothing better than having a bet and watching the elite battle it out and here at Sports Betting Online, we’ve picked out the best eSports betting sites for you.

 Once or twice per month we will provide you with the latest sports tips and keep you updated about the biggest events.